data-ethics-and-society/data-ethics-and-society-reading-group/Guides/organising.md

 ## Deciding on material to read

-The [reading list](/READING-LIST.md) is organised into different sections - some are philosophical, some are technical.
-Our [previously discussed pieces are available in our Sessions Overview](/SESSIONS.md).
-We like to check off things we have discussed [in the reading list](/READING-LIST.md).

-The whole group votes on what to read for the following meeting at the end of every session.
-A slido is pre-populated with items already on our reading list, and attendees are invited to vote for items, as well as add anything they want to read for others to upvote.
+The [reading list](/READING-LIST.md) is a curated list of what we, and others, have added over the years.
+It also shows what we have currently read, [more detail about previously discussed books is in our Sessions Overview](/SESSIONS.md).

+From 2025, the organisers will each pick a book to read and decide which one should be part of a future session.
+In general, we decide based on the following:
+- Is the material engaging and interesting?
+- Have we covered the topic before?
+- Is the book affordable and available?
+- Is the information and material up-to-date?

 ## Administrative tasks

+More information on the tools we use can be found in our ['Tools'](./tools.md) page.

 ### Before the meeting

-- [ ] Determine the material to discuss from the item with most votes on the slido from the previous meeting
+- [ ] Bring suggestions to organiser meetings, divide material up between organisers, and decide which material should be discussed at the next event
 - [ ] Decide date of next meeting
 - [ ] Create a [meeting information file](./../Sessions/session-template.md) in the `Sessions/` folder
 - [ ] Update the [meeting overview file](./../SESSIONS.md) with a link to the new meeting information page
-- [ ] Create a sign-up form to manage attendees (we currently use the Ticket Tailor platform for this, but are open to other suggestions)
+- [ ] Create a sign-up form to manage attendees (using Ticket Tailor)
-- [ ] Produce a newsletter post promoting the event
+- [ ] Produce a newsletter post promoting the event (using Substack)
 - [ ] Promote the event via the following channels:
   - [ ] #ethics channel of the Cross-Government Data Science Slack Workspace
   - [ ] AnalystX